tanaka51/tutorial-puzzle/readme.md

 If you are asking yourself how them work just visit the wiki of [Cocos2d-x](http://www.cocos2d-x.org/wiki).
 Theres a section about memory management and the retain/release pattern inherited from Objetive-C.

-Add this code to Piece.m
+Add this code to Piece.cpp

 	Piece* Piece::create(const std::string &filename)
 	{